 As for exchanging the foreign currency, you can either do it from the Banks or from any of the registered Money Exchange counters that we have in the Thamel area.
 However, we don’t persuade carrying too much cash due to the high probability of it being lost or stolen.
 Withdrawing money from the ATM is very preferable though the cash you receive from the ATM is always Nepali Rupees.
 ATMs can be the most convenient way to get at your money, again the downside is - they are not always a good value.
 There might be a certain amount of transaction fees you may have to face when using an ATM in Nepal.

 There are normally no exchange facilities on the trek so your trek leader will be giving you necessary guidelines as to how much approximately you are to carry.

-The equivalent of US$ 35 per day per trekker for daily MEAL and DRINKS + the additional USD$ 200 extra will generally be enough for the duration of your trek, although for longer treks you could carry as much as US$ 300 / 400 as an Emergency backup.
+The equivalent of US$ 15 per day per trekker for daily Expenses Like Shower, Battery Charging, Internet, Drinks and Snacks etc. + additional USD$ 200 extra will generally be enough for the duration of your trek.
+Tipping Can be done Foreign Currency.
 The amount required in Kathmandu for meals, short exploration and transport would normally be covered by about US$ 40 per day.
 Shopping will vary greatly from person to person.